arturcastiel/matlab-xdmf/README.md

 # matlab-xdmf
-Routines that can generate XDMF visualization using XDFM files.
+Routines that can generate XDMF visualization using HDF5 files.